mosaicml/composer/docs/source/index.rst

 installation an initial usage, the :doc:`Trainer<trainer/using_the_trainer>` section for an introduction to our trainer, and :doc:`Methods<method_cards/methods_overview>` for details about our efficiency methods and how to use them in your code.

+At MosaicML, we are focused on making training ML models accessible.
+To do this, we continually productionize state-of-the-art academic research on efficient model training, and also study the `combinations`` of these methods in order to ensure that model training is ✨ as efficient as possible ✨.

 If you have any questions, please feel free to reach out to us on `Twitter`_, `Email`_, or join our `Slack`_ channel!